nix-community/home-manager/docs/manual/nix-flakes/flake-parts.md

 }
 ```

-The flake module defines the `flake.homeModules` and `flake.homeConfigurations`
+The flake module defines the `flake.homeManagerModules` and `flake.homeConfigurations`
 options, allowing them to be properly merged if they are defined in multiple
 modules.

-If you are only defining `homeModules` and/or `homeConfigurations` once in a
+If you are only defining `homeManagerModules` and/or `homeConfigurations` once in a
 single module, flake-parts should work fine without importing
 `flakeModules.home-manager`.